 - Why will he be staying in the country all winter?

-The structure of Future Continuous Tense with be going to
+Formula of Future Progressive with be going to

 Subject + is/am/are + going to + be + (Verb)1 + ing + Object